Joint supplements are a way to slow down or possibly even reverse the damage and pain caused by degenerative changes in your joints as you get older.

 Because arthritis affects so many people, joint supplements–usually based on cartilage-reinforcing compounds like glucosamine and chondroitin–have been heavily researched for their ability to improve joint function, reduce pain, and potentially even slow down joint damage.

-As a result of their wide popularity, joint supplements are some of the best-studied category of health supplements.
-The types of formulations investigated are usually those based around glucosamine, chondroitin, and MSM, as these are all compounds that have a close biological link with the cartilage that makes up your joints.
+As a result of their wide popularity, joint supplements are some of the best-studied categories of health supplements.
+The types of formulations investigated are usually those based around glucosamine, chondroitin, boswellia, and MSM, as these are all compounds that have a close biological link with the cartilage that makes up your joints.

 Principally, glucosamine-based joint supplements are studied for their benefits related to arthritis, since it is such a public health burden.

-However, it’s quite likely that many of the benefits of joint supplement extend to other joint pain related conditions, because the same kind of damage to cartilage and inflammation that is involved with arthritis is linked to other causes of joint pain as well.
+However, it’s quite likely that many of the benefits of joint supplement extend to other joint pain-related conditions, because the same kind of damage to cartilage and inflammation that is involved with arthritis is linked to other causes of joint pain as well.

+Several joint supplements can help slow the progress of arthritis.
 In the case of arthritis, joint supplements appear to be effective at both reducing pain and slowing or halting the narrowing of the joint space that is caused by arthritis’ progressive degenerative damage to cartilage.

 In 2006, the well-known New England Journal of Medicine published a clinical trial of glucosamine, chondroitin, and the combination of both together in the treatment of knee osteoarthritis (1).